 There were only three of us in the team in Freetown for most of September, by far the most chaotic and frankly scary period in the response.
 It was clear my most important task was supporting my colleagues, Victoria Parkinson and Emily Stanger Sfeile to do the best they could and to keep sane.
 We spoke all throughout the day.
 We caught up late at night.
 They cried.
 They shouted.
 Why weren’t people moving faster?
 Where were the beds we so desperately needed?
 On one occasion I remember Victoria telling me about the whiteboard they had for the Western Area which listed the known possible cases in Freetown needing a bed.
 There were around ten beds at the time I think, and many, many more names on that board.
 A bed had come free – should they send the 6 month old baby or the pregnant woman?
 Who should get the bed?
 Sadly, it often didn’t matter.
 By the time people were on the board it was usually too late.

 Thankfully we were able to make a difference.
-Like everyone I have my own lessons to apply.
+This work was supported by the Howard G Buffett Foundation, the Lao Niu Foundation and the Swedish Postcode Foundation.
+Now, like everyone, I have my own lessons to apply.
 The AGI role is unique and we can have tremendous impact with very few people, so I plan to be bolder and recognise we can achieve huge impact for Sierra Leone with a small team.

 As several of our senior government partners have told me since Saturday, now we have to get back to work.
 Delivery of the recovery plan needs to be accelerated and the Government needs to articulate an agenda for the remaining two years of its term.
 The people of Sierra Leone have withstood this crisis, but now they want better healthcare.
 They need electricity and water.
 Businesses need to get back on their feet and create jobs.
 Right now we are reflecting with the government leadership on what lessons and capacity can be translated from the Ebola response systems to accelerate development progress.
 We want to capture the energy, urgency and focus that led the country from those panicked months of late 2014 to the celebrations this weekend and help the government channel it to reduce poverty by delivering improved healthcare, electricity, water and jobs in Sierra Leone.